 Sample Tasks and Workflows

-Sample tasks (Automate) and workflows (Automate Enterprise) can be downloaded to demonstrate the possibilities of automatable processes.
+Sample tasks (Automate) and workflows (Automate Plus) can be downloaded to demonstrate the possibilities of automatable processes.
 Here’s how to import them to your trial installation:

 Import the .aml file from within Task Administrator in one of three ways: